How to Grab Attention in E-mail Subject Lines

 The average subject line for emails holds about 90 characters.
 When reading emails on a computer or tablet about 90 characters appear, this includes the subject line and, depending on the subject line’s length, the first few characters of the e-mail body.

 However, if readers check their e-mails on mobile devices, only about 40 characters are displayed, oftentimes this means just the subject line.
 Those first 40 characters are critical in a first impression.
 How do you make them increase the effectiveness of your e-mail marketing?

 Subject Line for Emails Dos and Don’ts

-Do keep it short and sweet.
+1.do keep it short & sweet

 Studies show shorter subject line for emails (41 characters or less), tend to be opened more often than longer subject lined e-mails.
 This might be due in part to the aforementioned character limit in the inbox menu, or is representative of busy readers preferring shorter e-mails.
 Readers may associate a longer subject line with a longer e-mail that they might not have time to read and will simply delete.
 Stick to shorter to increase your chances of being opened!

 Asking a relevant question in the subject line gets readers thinking of a response.
 Bonus points for zeroing in on potential problems your customers may have like “What’s slowing down your productivity?”

 Getting really relevant may mean breaking down your e-mail list into groups categorized by industry, age, or most purchased services.
 The categories depend on your business.
 E-mail software like SendLane can help keep everything organized and send out automated e-mails every time new clients subscribe.

 3. do give the audience a taste of something delicious